-Currently we have only received authorization to market CHEMOSAT in the EEA, and intend to seek similar authorization or approvals in other foreign countries.
-As a result, we expect international sales of our products to account for a significant portion of our revenue, which exposes us to risks inherent in international operations.
-To accommodate our international sales, we will need to further invest financial and management resources to develop an international infrastructure that will meet the needs of our customers.
-Accordingly, we will face additional risks resulting from our international operations including:
+Currently the Company has only received authorization to market CHEMOSAT in the EEA, and intends to seek similar authorization or approvals in other foreign countries.
+As a result, Delcath expects international sales of its products to account for a significant portion of its revenue, which exposes Delcath to risks inherent in international operations.
+To accommodate the Company's international sales, Delcath will need to further invest financial and management resources to develop an international infrastructure that will meet the needs of its customers.
+Accordingly, Delcath will face additional risks resulting from its international operations including:

-- difficulties in enforcing agreements and collecting receivables in a timely manner through the legal systems of many countries outside the United States; - the failure to satisfy foreign regulatory requirements to market our products on a timely basis or at all; - availability of, and changes in, reimbursement within prevailing foreign healthcare payment systems; - difficulties in managing foreign relationships and operations, including any relationships that we establish with foreign sales or marketing employees and agents; - limited protection for intellectual property rights in some countries; - fluctuations in currency exchange rates; - the possibility that foreign countries may impose additional withholding taxes or otherwise tax our foreign income, impose tariffs or adopt other restrictions on foreign trade; - the possibility of any material shipping delays; - significant changes in the political, regulatory, safety or economic conditions in a country or region; - · protectionist laws and business practices that favor local competitors; and - trade restrictions, including the imposition of, or significant changes to, the level of tariffs, customs duties and export quotas.
+- difficulties in enforcing agreements and collecting receivables in a timely manner through the legal systems of many countries outside the United States; - · the failure to satisfy foreign regulatory requirements to market its products on a timely basis or at all; - availability of, and changes in, reimbursement within prevailing foreign healthcare payment systems; - difficulties in managing foreign relationships and operations, including any relationships that the Company establishes with foreign sales or marketing employees and agents; - limited protection for intellectual property rights in some countries; - fluctuations in currency exchange rates; - the possibility that foreign countries may impose additional withholding taxes or otherwise tax its foreign income, impose tariffs or adopt other restrictions on foreign trade; - the possibility of any material shipping delays; - significant changes in the political, regulatory, safety or economic conditions in a country or region; - protectionist laws and business practices that favor local competitors; and - trade restrictions, including the imposition of, or significant changes to, the level of tariffs, customs duties and export quotas.

-If we fail to overcome the challenges we encounter in our international operations, our business and results of operations may be materially adversely affected.
+If the Company fails to overcome the challenges it encounters in its international operations, Delcath's business and results of operations may be materially adversely affected.

-CHEMOSAT has been used a limited number of times in a clinical setting in the EEA, so market acceptance of our product will depend on EEA healthcare professionals' efforts to learn about our product.
+CHEMOSAT has been used a limited number of times in a clinical setting in the EEA, so market acceptance of CHEMOSAT will depend on EEA healthcare professionals' efforts to learn about the product.

-Since all of our prior clinical studies were conducted in the United States and CHEMOSAT has had limited use in a clinical setting in the EEA, physicians in the EEA have no clinical experience with our product.
+Since all of the Company's prior clinical studies were conducted in the United States and CHEMOSAT has had limited use in a clinical setting in the EEA, physicians in the EEA have limited clinical experience with the product.
 As a result, CHEMOSAT may not gain significant market acceptance among physicians, hospitals, patients and healthcare payors in the EEA until healthcare professionals are properly educated about the procedure.
 Market acceptance of CHEMOSAT in the EEA will depend upon a variety of factors including:

-- whether our future clinical trials demonstrate significantly improved patient outcomes; - our ability to educate and train physicians to perform the procedure and drive acceptance of the use of CHEMOSAT; - our ability to obtain adequate reimbursement and convince healthcare payors that use of CHEMOSAT results in reduced treatment costs and improved outcomes for patients;

-- whether CHEMOSAT replaces and/or complements treatment methods in which many hospitals have made a significant investment; and - whether doctors and hospitals are willing to replace their existing technology with a new medical technology until the new technology's value has been demonstrated.
+- whether future clinical trials demonstrate significantly improved patient outcomes; - the Company's ability to educate and train physicians to perform the procedure and drive acceptance of the use of CHEMOSAT; - Delcath's ability to obtain adequate reimbursement and convince healthcare payors that use of CHEMOSAT results in reduced treatment costs and improved outcomes for patients; - · whether CHEMOSAT replaces and/or complements treatment methods in which many hospitals have made a significant investment; and - whether doctors and hospitals are willing to replace their existing technology with a new medical technology until the new technology's value has been demonstrated.

-We intend to establish clinical training and centers of excellence to educate and train physicians and healthcare payors in the EEA, but the key opinion thought leadership required for initial market acceptance within the healthcare arena may take time to develop.
-Without effort from healthcare professionals to become educated about our product, the market may not accept CHEMOSAT and our efforts to commercialize CHEMOSAT in the EEA may be unsuccessful.
+The Company intends to establish clinical training and centers of excellence to educate and train physicians and healthcare payors in the EEA, but the key opinion thought leadership required for initial market acceptance within the healthcare arena may take time to develop.
+Without effort from healthcare professionals to become educated about Delcath's product, the market may not accept CHEMOSAT and its efforts to commercialize CHEMOSAT in the EEA may be unsuccessful.

-Similar considerations apply in any other market where we receive approval.
+Similar considerations apply in any other market where the Company receives approval.
 Successful commercialization of CHEMOSAT in these markets will depend on market acceptance by healthcare professionals.